mgmonk/100-days-of-code/log.md

 **Today's Progress**: Completed the Intro to JavaScript module from the Web Developer Bootcamp.

 **Thoughts**: The intro was fairly basic, but it was good to have a nice refresher of JS before jumping into DOM manipulation.

+### Day 15 - May 23, 2019

+**Today's Progress**: Made progress in the JavaScript Control Flow section of the Web Developer Bootcamp and read the introduction to Eloquent JavaScript.

+**Thoughts**: I'm ready to dive deeper into JS but I know it's important to build a solid foundation.